-- run-length limits in the serial data (to limit the bandwidth of the link) - some way to allow the remote receiver to determine the correct character boundaries (framing).
+- a minimum transition density (to allow the serial receiver PLL to extract a clock from the data stream) - a DC-balance in the signaling (to prevent baseline wander) - run-length limits in the serial data (to limit the bandwidth of the link) - some way to allow the remote receiver to determine the correct character boundaries (framing).

-The CY7C924DX contains an integrated 8B/10B encoder that accepts 8-bit data characters and converts these into 10-bit transmission characters that have been optimized for transport on serial communications links.
+The CY7C924ADX contains an integrated 8B/10B encoder that accepts 8-bit data characters and converts these into 10-bit transmission characters that have been optimized for transport on serial communications links.
 The 8B/10B encoder can be bypassed for those system that operate with external 8B/10B encoders, or use alternate forms of encoding or scrambling to ensure good transmission characteristics.
 The operation of the 8B/10B encoding algorithm is described in detail later in this data sheet, and the complete encoding tables are listed in Tables 10 and 11.